avaframe/AvaFrame/docs/moduleCom1DFA.rst

   -> the release area name should not contain an underscore, if so '_AF' is added

 ..
 Note:: Release thickness can be specified in the shape file by adding an attribute called `thickness` or via the
           configuration file (see :ref:`moduleCom1DFA:Model configuration`.) -> in this case you need to set the flag `useRelThFromIni` to True!
+For backwards compatibility, the attribute 'd0' also works, but we suggest to use `thickness` in new projects.

 and the following files are optional: